-To learn about the spousal consent rules in each state’s retirement system, click on the state in the map below for a link to more information.
+To learn about the spousal consent rules in each state’s retirement system, click here for more information.

 Note: This list is based on information on the websites of the largest state-wide retirement systems in each state.
 Many states have several plans.
 This fact sheet does not cover city, town, and county retirement plans, or certain plans for police and firefighters, which often have their own rules.
 If you have questions about a state retirement plan, contact us or one of the Pension Counseling and Information Projects for assistance.

 State retirement systems also differ in how they treat pension benefits at divorce.
-See our fact sheet, State Retirement Plans and Divorce, for more information.
+See our fact sheet, State Retirement Plans and Divorce, for more information.< Back